Dell Latitude 7390 2-in-1 review: A business-class convertible with good security features Review | ZDNet

 There is a two-level keyboard backlight that can be toggled with a Fn key.
 The keyboard has been neatly designed to fit into the relatively small area that's available on 13.3-inch laptops.
 Dell has found space for a full-size number row and a two-thirds-width, half-height Fn key row.
 The Enter key isn't double width, but it is double height.
 The arrow keys are wider than I'm used to seeing on keyboards that are strapped for space, which is welcome.

 But for all that, the keyboard itself is not as rewarding as some to use.
 The keys seem slightly oversprung, and as a result typing isn't quite the tactile experience it should be.
 Things are also quite cramped, and even with my small hands I felt squeezed in.
 Reducing typing speed to about 80 percent of normal delivered error-free results, but speeding up was problematic.
-Over time I'd expect tot used to it, though.
+Over time I'd expect to get used to it, though.

 The touchpad has physical buttons, and the whole arrangement is nicely responsive.
 No complaints there.

-Dell has equipped the Latitude 7390 2-in-1 with an 8th Generation Intel Core i5-8250U or i7-8650U processor with integrated UHD Graphics 620 GPU.
+Dell has equipped the Latitude 7390 2-in-1 with an 8th generation Intel Core i5-8250U or i7-8650U processor with integrated UHD Graphics 620 GPU.
 There are five models available on Dell's UK website, all of which can be further configured.
 My review unit matched the specifications of the top-end £1,729 (ex.
 VAT) model, and ran on a Core i7-8650U processor.
 Its 256GB of SSD storage can be boosted to 512GB if required.

 Battery life is very good.
-Dell does not make any claims for the 3-cell 43Wh battery at its website, but my anecdotal testing suggests that all-day working is entirely feasible.
-For example, one four-hour session involving writing, web browsing and some audio streaming drained a fully charged battery to 73 percent.
+Dell does not make any claims for the three-cell 43Wh battery at its website, but my anecdotal testing suggests that all-day working is entirely feasible.
+For example, one four-hour session involving writing, web browsing, and some audio streaming drained a fully charged battery to 73 percent.

 Conclusions